 A balm contains carrier oils like beard oils, but they also contain some form of wax and butters.

-These butters are perfect for conditioning your facial hair and supply the hair strands with healthy fats, proteins as well as vitamins/minerals.
+These butters are perfect for conditioning your facial hair and supply the hair strands with healthy fats, proteins as well as vitamins/minerals, which is one of the best beard balm benefits.

 It is these nutrients that will create a healthy beard and encourage more growth.